-After her last encounter, LT Ellen Ripley crashlands on Fiorina Fury 161, a maximum security prison.
+After her last encounter, Ellen Ripley crash-lands on Fiorina 161, a maximum security prison.
 When a series of strange and deadly events occur shortly after her arrival, Ripley realizes that she brought along an unwelcome visitor.

 Charles S. Dutton,

-LAPD lieutenant Mike Harrigan and his cocky detective partner Jerry Lambert soon realize that what seemed a bloody feud between voodoo high priest King Willie's Jamaican gangs and Ramon Vega's Colombian drug gang is actually the work of a scary third party.
-Peter Keyes's federal team shields the crime scene even for the LAPD.
-BUt after forensics proves it must be an alien, who keeps making victims, the chase brings them all together.Written by
+LAPD lieutenant Mike Harrigan (Danny Glover) and his cocky detective partner Jerry Lambert (Bill Paxton) soon realize that what seemed a bloody feud between voodoo high priest King Willie's (Calvin Lockhart) Jamaican gangs and Ramon Vega's (Corey Rand) Colombian drug gang is actually the work of a scary third party.
+Peter Keyes's (Gary Busey) federal team shields the crime scene even for the LAPD, but after forensics proves it must be an alien, who keeps making victims, the chase brings them all together.Written by

 As drought-ridden Los Angeles swelters in agonizing heat, drug lords wage bloody warfare in the streets.
 Yet another open conflict...
 Oh, fuck this, get me out of here!

 See more »

 When the Elder Predator throws Harrigan the flintlock pistol he says "Take it".
 Harrigan reads the inscription "1715" ... the subtitles on the DVD regard the Predator as 'mumbles incoherently' but the Predator, being from a society based on trophies and the hunt, just witnessed Harrigan make a kill and not take a trophy.
 He is calling Harrigan a "heathen" See more »